🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 Q: Is insurance mandatory if no license is needed?

-A: Rarely for private riders – except in Quebec (Canada) and EU countries like Austria.
+Rarely for private riders — except in Quebec (Canada) and EU countries like Austria.

 Q: What happens if I’m caught riding without a required license?

-A: Fines ($75-$400), scooter impound, and in Germany, 2 penalty points on driving record.
+Fines range from $75–$400, potential scooter impound, and in Germany, 2 penalty points added to your driving record.

 🗺️ Pro Tip: Verify Your Local Laws in 60 Seconds